How to Celebrate Hanukkah at Home | Part 1

 - Have goals that align with God’s.

-- Have a grasp of the reality of the situation.
+- Have a grasp of the reality of your situation.

 - Look for opportunities that God places in your path to apply His instruction.